sudhansu-24/claude-switch/README.md

 ## Get started

-1. Grab this repo — hit the green **Code** button, choose **Download ZIP**, and unzip it (or clone it with `git clone`).
+1. Grab this repo.
+Hit the green **Code** button, choose **Download ZIP**, and unzip it (or clone it with `git clone`).
 2. Double-click **`INSTALL.cmd`**.
 Say yes to the admin prompt.
 3. That's it!
-Look at your Desktop — you'll see new shortcuts called **Claude 2** and **Claude 3**.
+Look at your Desktop and you'll see new shortcuts called **Claude 2** and **Claude 3**.

 Need more (or fewer) copies?
 Open PowerShell **as admin** and run: